 Vascular diseases afflict hundreds of millions of people worldwide.
 Many patients do not respond to standard treatments.
 We are developing regenerative medicines to address these unmet needs.

-Regenerative medicine offers a new opportunity to develop treatments for intractable degenerative conditions.
-Vascugen is advancing a pipeline of cell therapeutics designed to restore function to tissues where blood flow has been restricted due to disease.
+Regenerative medicine may offer a new opportunity for patients with untreatable degenerative conditions.
+Vascugen is focused on advancing cell therapies intended to restore function in tissues where there is a loss of blood flow (‘ischemia’).